Prioritise the Best Variation: Related Work and Conclusion

 \subsubsection{Ties with logic}

 The correspondence between logic and types lays the foundation for functional programming~\cite{wadler15}.
 Since its inception by Girard~\cite{girard87}, linear logic has been a candidate for a foundational correspondence for concurrent programs.
 A~correspondence with linear $\pi$-calculus was established early on by Abramsky~\cite{abramsky94} and Bellin and Scott~\cite{bellinscott94}.
 Many years later, several correspondences between linear logic and the $\pi$-calculus with binary session types were proposed.
-Caires and Pfenning~\cite{cairespfenning10} propose a correspondence with dual intuitionistic linear logic, while Wadler~\cite{wadler14} proposes a correspondence with classical linear logic.
-Both guarantee deadlock freedom as a consequence of cut elimination.
-Dardha and Gay~\cite{dardhagay18extended} integrate Kobayashi and Padovani's work on priorities~\cite{kobayashi06,padovani14} with CP, loosening its ties to linear logic in exchange for expressivity.
-Dardha and P\'{e}rez~\cite{dardhaperez15extended} compare priorities \`a la Kobayashi with tree restrictions \`a la CP, and show that the latter is a subsystem of the former.
-Balzer~\etal~\cite{balzerpfenning17} introduce sharing at the cost of deadlock freedom, which they restore using an approach similar to priorities~\cite{balzertoninho19}.
+Caires and Pfenning~\cite{cairespfenning10} propose a correspondence with dual intuitionistic linear logic, while Wadler~\cite{wadler12} proposes a correspondence with classical linear logic.
+Both works guarantee deadlock freedom as a consequence of adopting cut elimination.
+Building on a previous work \cite{cairespfenning10}, Toninho \etal \cite{toninhoetal13} present a Curry-Howard correspondence between session types and linear logic for functional language via linear contextual monads, which are first-class values, thus giving rise to a higher-order session-typed language.
+In addition to the more standard results, the authors also prove a global progress theorem.
+Qian \etal \cite{QianKB21} extend Classical Linear Logic with co-exponentials, which allows to model servers receiving requests from an arbitrary set of clients, yielding an extension to the Curry-Howard correspondence between logic and session typed processes.
+Dardha and Gay~\cite{dardhagay18extended} define Priority CP by integrating Kobayashi and Padovani's work on priorities~\cite{kobayashi06,padovani14} with CP, which as described in the introduction, weakens its ties to linear logic in exchange for expressivity.
+However, they show how PCP can be also {viewed as} a an extension of linear logic, which they call Priority Linear Logic (PLL), and uses mix and cycle rules as opposed to the cut rule.
+Dardha and P\'{e}rez~\cite{dardhaperez15extended,dardhaperez15,DardhaP22} compare priorities \`a la Kobayashi with tree restrictions \`a la CP, and show that the latter is a subsystem of the former.
+In addition, they give a detailed account of comparing several type systems for deadlock freedom spanning across session types, linear logic, and linear types.
 Carbone~\etal~\cite{CarboneMSY15,carbonelindley16} give a logical view of MPST with a generalised duality.
 Caires and P\'{e}rez~\cite{CairesP16} give a presentation of MPST in terms of binary session types and the use of a \emph{medium process} which guarantee protocol fidelity and deadlock freedom.
 Their binary session types are rooted in linear logic.
 Ciobanu and Horne~\cite{CiobanuH15} give the first Curry-Howard correspondence between MPST and BV~\cite{Guglielmi07}, a conservative extension of linear logic with a non-commutative operator for sequencing.
 Horne~\cite{Horne20} give a system for subtyping and multiparty compatibility where compatible processes are race free and deadlock free using a Curry-Howard correspondence, similar to the approach in~\cite{CiobanuH15}.
+Balzer~\etal~\cite{balzerpfenning17} introduce sharing at the cost of deadlock freedom, which they restore using \emph{worlds}, an approach similar to priorities~\cite{balzertoninho19}.
+Staying on sharing, Rocha and Caires \cite{rochacaires21} introduce an imperative feature, that of shared mutable states into a functional language based on Curry-Howard correspondence with linear logic.
+Their type system is thus able to capture programs which were not possible in previous works.
+The authors prove extensive technical results, including session fidelity, progress, confluence and normalisation.
+Lastly, Jacobs \etal \cite{JacobsBK22a} present a novel technique to guarantee deadlock freedom based on the notion of connectivity graph, which is an abstract representation of the topology of concurrent systems, and separation logic used to substructurally treat connectivity graph edges and labels.